-Spectrum Monitor Audio Alert
+Spectrogram Audio Alert

-The spectrum monitor provides an audio alert with a frequency dependant on the different control parameters.
+The spectrogram provides the sound audio alert with the deferent frequency by the different control parameters.
 This alert needs two markers to specify the measure channel.
 The Band Power of the channel specified by two markers is measured without the audio alert.
 The Alert Limit is set to specify the lowest band power that makes the buzzer beep.